amritastha/7_Segment_Decoder_Display/README.md

 This was an individual project.
 I generated the truth table for the seven-segment decoder to determine all possible input combinations and the corresponding desired output values for each segment, derived the K-maps, and implemented, tested, and verified the circuit functionality on the breadboard.

 ## Sample Test:
-Sample Verilog Design Code Implementation
+Sample Verilog Design Code Testbench Results
 <img width="1539" height="549" alt="image" src="https://github.com/user-attachments/assets/67482c45-1bf6-4e49-be80-f48f917175f6" />

 ## Reflection: